 Other Income (Expense).
-Other income was \$270,000 for the twenty-four weeks ended May 9, 2008 versus other expense of \$228,000 for the twenty-four weeks ended May 11, 2007.
+Other income was \$0.9 million for the forty weeks ended August 29, 2008 versus other expense of \$0.5 million for the forty weeks ended August 31, 2007.
 Other income (expense) consists primarily of foreign currency exchange transaction gains and losses.
+The gain in the forty weeks ended August 29, 2008 was largely attributable to recording the cumulative foreign currency exchange gain of \$0.7 million as income due to the substantial liquidation of our New Zealand based-operations.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies and the Euro and the British pound.

 Provision for Income Taxes.
-The provision for income taxes was \$4.7 million for the twenty-four weeks ended May 9, 2008, a decrease of \$3.0 million from the twenty-four weeks ended May 11, 2007.
-Our effective income tax rate increased to 63.1% for the first twenty-four weeks of fiscal 2008 from 35.3% for the first twenty-four weeks of fiscal 2007.
-The higher effective tax rate during the first twenty-four weeks of fiscal 2008 was primarily due to losses in foreign locations that resulted in a lower tax benefit or provided no tax benefit, and additional tax associated with the divestiture of the New Zealand operations.
-The lower effective tax rate during the first twenty-four weeks of fiscal 2007 was due primarily to the signing of an advance pricing agreement we entered into with the Internal Revenue Service on May 11, 2007, in connection with intercompany transfer pricing arrangements beginning in fiscal 2004.
+The provision for income taxes was \$11.1 million for the forty weeks ended August 29, 2008, a decrease of \$3.1 million from the forty weeks ended August 31, 2007.
+Our effective income tax rate increased to 61.8% for the first forty weeks of fiscal 2008 from 38.3% for the first forty weeks of fiscal 2007.
+The higher effective tax rate during the forty weeks ended August 29, 2008 was primarily due to losses in foreign locations that resulted in a lower tax benefit or provided no tax benefit, and additional tax associated with the divestiture of the New Zealand operations.
+The lower effective tax rate during the forty weeks ended August 31, 2007 was due primarily to the signing of an advance pricing agreement we entered into with the Internal Revenue Service on May 11, 2007, in connection with intercompany transfer pricing arrangements beginning in fiscal 2004.
 As a result of the agreement, we reduced our income tax contingency reserves, resulting in an income tax benefit of \$1.8 million.

 Equity Method Investment Gain (Loss), Net of Tax.
 We record our share in the income or losses of NeuCo as equity method investment gain (loss) in the statements of income.
-The equity method investment loss decreased by \$0.2 million to \$0.1 million for the twenty-four weeks ended May 9, 2008 from \$0.3 million for the twenty-four weeks ended May 11, 2007.
+The equity method investment loss decreased by \$0.4 million to \$0.1 million for the forty weeks ended August 29, 2008 from \$0.5 million for the forty weeks ended August 31, 2007.

-Net Income (Loss).
-Net income decreased by \$11.1 million, or 80.9%, to \$2.6 million for the twenty-four weeks ended May 9, 2008 from \$13.7 million for the twenty-four weeks ended May 11, 2007.
-The decrease in net income is due primarily to the charges described in detail above related to employee separation, office closures, and the divestiture of the majority of our Australia and New Zealand-based operations.
-Diluted net income per share decreased 78.0% to \$0.24 per share for the twenty-four weeks ended May 9, 2008 from \$1.09 per share for the twenty-four weeks ended May 11, 2007.
-Net income decreased at a greater rate than diluted net income per share because diluted weighted average shares outstanding decreased 1,448,000 shares, or 11.5%, to approximately 11,122,000 shares for the twenty-four weeks ended May 9, 2008 from approximately 12,570,000 shares for the twenty-four weeks ended May 11, 2007.
-The decrease in diluted weighted average shares outstanding for fiscal 2008 is primarily due to repurchases of common stock under our share repurchase program and a decrease in common stock equivalents from employee share awards and shares underlying CRA's convertible debt, partially offset by stock issued due to stock option exercises.
+Net Income.
+Net income decreased by \$15.5 million, or 69.6%, to \$6.8 million for the forty weeks ended August 29, 2008 from \$22.3 million for the forty weeks ended August 31, 2007.
+The decrease in net income is due primarily to the charges related to employee separation, office closures, and the divestiture of the majority of our Australia and New Zealand-based operations, as well as a decrease in revenue.
+Diluted net income per share decreased 65.7% to \$0.62 per share for the forty weeks ended August 29, 2008 from \$1.81 per share for the forty weeks ended August 31, 2007.
+Net income decreased at a greater rate than diluted net income per share because diluted weighted average shares outstanding decreased 1,344,000 shares, or 10.9%, to approximately 10,978,000 shares for the forty weeks ended August 31, 2007.
+The decrease in diluted weighted average shares outstanding for fiscal 2008 is primarily due to repurchases of common stock under our share repurchase program and a decrease in common stock equivalents from employee stock option and restricted share awards and shares underlying CRA's convertible debt, partially offset by stock issued due to stock option exercises.